Desigveloper/alx-low_level_programming/0x08-recursion/README.md

 It then checks if the current character is the null character, which marks the end of the string.
 If it is, the function returns.
 Otherwise, it makes a recursive call with the next character in the string.
 Once all the characters have been printed in reverse order, the function returns

+2-strlen-recursion.c: A function that prints the length of a string recursively.
+The _strlen_recursion function takes a character pointer s as an argument.
+Checks if the current character is the null character, which marks the end of the string.
+If it is, the function returns 0.
+Otherwise, it makes a recursive call with the next character in the string and adds 1 to the result.
+Once all the characters have been counted, the function returns the final length.